 While Oregon is a relatively small captive domicile, the state has enjoyed significant captive growth over the last few years.

-At the end of 2019, Oregon had 21 captive insurance companies, which is nearly 2 1/2 times more compared to 2014, when the state had just 8 captives.
+At the end of 2022, Oregon had 19 captive insurance companies.
+That is significantly higher compared to 2014, when the state had just 8 captives.

 Oregon's captive premium volume has risen even more significantly.
-In 2019, for example, Oregon captives generated just over $754 million in gross written premiums, which is well over four times more than in 2014, when the state's captive insurers reported just under $170 million in gross written premiums.
+In 2022, for example, Oregon captives generated well over $1.024 billion in gross written premiums, which is well over 5 times more than in 2014, when the state's captive insurers reported just under $170 million in gross written premiums.

-An important factor in Oregon's captive growth has been the responsive staff at the Oregon Department of Insurance, captive experts say.
+An important factor in Oregon's captive growth has been the responsive staff at the Oregon Division of Financial Regulation, captive experts say.